 - Don't skimp on the pumpkin spice.
 This is what elevates that pumpkin flavor since we don't use a lot of pumpkin puree in the recipe.
-If you don't have pumpkin spice, use ½ tsp cinnamon, ¼ tsp nut meg, and ¼ tsp ginger.
+If you don't have pumpkin spice, use ½ teaspoon cinnamon, ¼ teaspoon nut meg, and ¼ teaspoon ginger.

 - Don't over bake.
 You want to slightly under bake these bars so they have a real ooey gooey texture in the middle.
 Remember, after you pull the pan out of the oven they will continue to bake.